-Fix some $M$, and suppose that the codomain restriction cannot be done, i.e.\ the image of $r_M$ is not always in $X$.
+Suppose that, for some $M \subset G$, the codomain of $r_M$ cannot be restricted to $X$, \textit{i.e.} there are some configurations in the image of $r_M$ that do not belong to $X$.
 Then, using the fact $W$ is a window size for $X$ and possibly shifting, we find $x_M \in \Sigma^G$ such that

 Note that since $0^W \sqsubset X$, we must have $\tilde h(t_M(x_M), x_M, \bar a)_b \neq 0$ for some $b \in W$.
 Thus by the construction of $\tilde h$, $0 \sqsubset t_M(x_M)|WN$ where $N$ is the neighborhood of $\tilde h$.
 By the definition of $t_M$, $x_M|bcM$ is globally valid in $X$ for some $b \in W, c \in N$.
 Note that $W$ and $N$ are fixed sets, while $M$ can be picked arbitrarily large, so for large $M$, $x_M$ will have arbitrarily large globally valid central patterns.